 Where to Stay in Switzerland in Summer

 - Budget: Being the most expensive city in one of the most expensive countries in the world, prices in Zurich are going to make your soul hurt.
 Especially if you’re on a budget.
-One of the cheapest dorm room options is the SOS Budget Hotel (more details here).
-Located relatively close to the train station its a good featuring its own ATM for easy cash access, free wifi and the option to have breakfast included.
+Take a look here on Hotels Combined.

 - Midrange: The 3 star Sorell Hotel Seidenhof (see prices here) is a great choice for private rooms close to the train station and tram.
 I really liked my time staying here and enjoyed the included breakfast and being in the centre of the city.
 There’s an Asian themed restaurant attached to the hotel and a massage salon downstairs.